Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/README.md

 ### Platform Documentation

-Documentation dedicated to features and workflows that are specific to individual roleplay platforms.
+Documentation dedicated to features and workflows specific to individual roleplay platforms.

 - `platforms/`
   - `polybuzz/`
     - `en/`
     - `fr/`

-Every document is available in both English and French whenever possible.
+Whenever possible, every document is available in both English and French.

----

 ## 🇫🇷 Français